Euro crisis weighing on UK economy - Bank's Dale

 "But we can only do so much to support growth in the UK when so much of what is affecting our economy is what is happening with the rest of the world.
 I hope in Europe, where uncertainty is weighing on our economy, can be addressed quickly," he added.

-The BoE launched a second round of quantitative easing earlier this month, pumping an additional 75 billion pounds into the economy in order to prevent a renewed recession.
+The Bank launched a second round of quantitative easing earlier this month, pumping an additional 75 billion pounds into the economy in order to prevent a renewed recession.

 (Reporting by Sven Egenter)